olalonde/maybedone/README.md

 ## usage

-const md = maybedone(cb, predicateFn|times);
+**maybedone(cb, predicateFn|times)**

+Arguments:

-**cb**: underlying callback
+- **cb** underlying callback

-**predicateFn**: a function that must return true before cb is called
+- **predicateFn** a function that must return true before cb is called

-**times**: number of times `md` must be called before the callback is called
+- **times** number of times `md` must be called before the callback is called

+Return:

+maybedone returns a function `md` which has the following
+behavior:

-When called with an error, md will immediately call the callback with the error.
+1) When called with an error, md will immediately call the underlying callback with the error.

-md will always at most call a callback once.
+2) Will always at most call a callback once.

-md does not throw errors even if it is called too many times.
+3) Does not throw errors even if it is called too many times.

+4) Calls the underlying callback after `times` times or `predicateFn()` returns true.

 ## Examples